 - 1 tbsp sumac

-- 1 onion finely chopped and liquids squeezed out by hand
+- 1 onion finely chopped and squeezed dry

 Instructions

-- Serve warm with a tahini parsley dip.
+- Serve warm, ideally with parsley tahini dip.

 I love making little portable snacks and these would be great for lunches, make ahead appetizers and many other events.
 I think they are so good maybe we can get our kids to eat spinach!
 Going to pin this one!